DuPont: 2015 to present – Reorganization and time as DowDuPont

-In February 2020, DuPont announced that it is bringing back Edward D. Breen as its CEO after removing former Chief Executive Marc Doyle and CFO Jeanmarie Desmond less than a year after they assumed their roles.
+In February 2020, Edward D. Breen returned as CEO of DuPont after CEO Marc Doyle and CFO Jeanmarie Desmond were fired less than a year after they assumed their roles.
 Lori D. Koch, previously head of investor relations, assumed the CFO position.

-In November 2021, DuPont announced that it intended to acquire Rogers Corporation in a deal valued at $5.2 billion.
-While the deal had been approved by many other regulatory agencies, due to Chinese regulators prolonging the review, DuPont decided on November 1, 2022, to walk away from the deal.
+In November 2021, DuPont agreed to acquire Rogers Corporation for $5.2 billion.
+The State Administration for Market Regulation in China did not approve of the deal, forcing the companies to terminate the transaction.
 DuPont paid Rogers a termination fee of US$162.5 million.

-In May 2024, DuPont announced it would split into three publicly traded companies, separating its electronics and water businesses while continuing as a diversified industrial firm.
-CFO Lori Koch was named CEO effective 1 June 2024, as current CEO Ed Breen transitioned to executive chairman.
-The split is expected to be completed in 18 to 24 months.
-On January 17, 2025, DuPont shelved its plans to spin-off its water division which would be retained within DuPont.
+In May 2024, DuPont announced it would split into three publicly traded companies, separating its electronics and water businesses.
+In January 2025, DuPont cancelled its plans to spin-off its water division.